AdevintaSpain/Leku/docs/customization.md

 ##### Theming

-This library uses AppCompat, so should use Theme.AppCompat or descendant in manifest.
+This library uses material components, so should use Theme.MaterialComponents or descendant in manifest.

 ```xml
 <item name="colorPrimary">#E91E63</item>